top of page

 • "Olympus": consistent producer of sweet green bell peppers that turn red if left on the vine

-• "Corona": big beautiful bell peppers; start green and turn yellow if left on the vine
+• "Golden Calwonder": beautiful and reliable heirloom bell pepper; start green and turn yellow if left on the vine

 • "Banana": a sweet, banana-colored pepper that turns red and sweeter if left on the plant; very easy to grow